brianrice2/pitchfork/README.md

 |   |                                      settings (not tracked)
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
-│   └── pipeline.yaml                 <- Parameter values used (tracked for reproducibility)
+│   └── pipeline.yaml                 <- Parameter values passed to functions.
+Tracked
+|                                           for reproducibility
 │
 ├── copilot/                          <- Deployment configuration for AWS Copilot, for running
 |                                          the app on ECS